Rach-design1/Photography-for-beginners/README.md

 The page has a Logo on the top left next to the Navigation Bar.
 I like how the logo is positioned here and is clear and unobtrusive.
 ![Logo](supporting-docs/logo.png)
 #### Navigation Bar
 The page consists of a navigation bar to enable users to easily navigate around the site at their greatest convenience and leisure.
-To the left of the Navigation bar is my site logo "Photography for Beginners' I love how simple and elegant it looks and not too distracting!
+To the left of the Navigation bar is my site logo 'Photography for Beginners';  I love how simple and elegant it looks and not too distracting!
 ![Navigation](supporting-docs/navigation.png)

 #### Image